matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 ::: warning Tip

-If this contract has already been complied, you should delete the artifact and cached folders, otherwise it won't recompile with this compiler version.
+If this contract has already complied, you should delete the artifact and cached folders, otherwise, it won't recompile with this compiler version.

 :::